tsdev/spinw/docs/pages/spinw/spinw.basisvector.md

           [3 3].
-The 3x3 basisVec matrix can be used also as a coordinate transformation matrix from the relative atomic position to positions in the xyz coordinate system in Angstrom units.
+The 3x3 basisVec matrix can be used also as a coordinate transformation matrix from the relative atomic position to positions in the xyz coordinate system in Å units.

 ### See Also